 The employer can also enforce sufficient employee insurance coverage by factoring in the monthly premium costs into the reimbursement and making continued reimbursement contingent on the submission of each employee's insurance declarations page every six months.
 Similarly, the reimbursement includes the costs of maintenance for the employee's zip code at the proper intervals.

 Most importantly, a FAVR reimbursement is non-taxable and eliminates inequitable payments.
 No employee is over-reimbursed and no employee is under-reimbursed.
 Using a transparent data model, a FAVR plan allows each employee to see that their individualized reimbursement is optimized for their vehicle ownership and operation needs.

 By pairing a FAVR reimbursement program with motor vehicle record checks and an accurate mileage tracking app (both of which are best practices for company car programs anyway), the employer can reduce driver safety liability and mileage buffering by employees.

 Challenges of switching from a company car to an employee reimbursement model

 At the end of the day, it is not easy to switch from providing a vehicle to employees to requiring employees to drive their own vehicles.
 Taking away an amazing perk is a tough sell any day.
-But with COVID-19 restrictions forcing many employees to drive far less and recent increases in the insurance costs for company fleets, it may not be financially sustainable for many employers to continue offering this generous benefit to employees.
+But with today's record-high vehicle costs and recent increases in auto insurance costs for company fleets, it may not be financially sustainable for many employers to continue offering this generous benefit to employees.

-Contact mBurse today to hear from one of our specialists about how much your company could save by switching to FAVR and how to guide your organization through the process of change.
-Or select the link below to see a comparison of your company vehicle program with a FAVR plan and whether it would make financial sense to make the shift.
+Alternately, contact mBurse today to hear from one of our specialists about how much your company could save by switching to FAVR and how to guide your organization through the process of change.